YuDash

 JSON Payloads

-YuDash LYNX and other IoT Devices support the following JSON payload formats of payload.
+YuDash and other IoT Devices support the following JSON payload formats of payload.
 Each format has a unique number (starting with 10).

 We explain each JSON format with an example of energy monitoring: